Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts: Gauge Conditions

 We interpret these results as indicating that a better choice of the initial lapse leads to a better coordinate evolution.
 The intensities of the initial gauge waves are reduced, thus allowing a better distribution of grid points, resulting in a more efficient numerical computation.
 See for instance the horizon coordinate radius evolution in Figs.\@~\ref{fig:trumpinitc99} and \ref{fig:trumpfinc99}.

-Fig.\@~\ref{fig:trumpre220c99} displays the effects of the initial lapse on the waveform.
-We see the notable reduction of the unphysical oscillations pre-merger while reproducing accurately the physical merger waveform for the dominant modes $(\ell,m) = (2,0)$ and $(\ell,m) = (2,2)$.
-Note that this reduction of the errors due to improved gauge choices is in addition to and independent from the reduction of the initial burst of radiation (with respect to BY data) that has a physical content, despite being an undesirable effect.
+Figure\@~\ref{fig:trumpre220c99} displays the effects of the initial lapse on the waveform.
+We see the notable reduction of the unphysical oscillations premerger while reproducing accurately the physical merger waveform for the dominant modes $(\ell,m) = (2,0)$ and $(\ell,m) = (2,2)$.
+Note that this reduction of the errors due to improved gauge choices is in addition to and independent from the reduction of the initial burst of radiation (with respect to the BY data) that has a physical content, despite being an undesirable effect.

-Figs.\@~\ref{fig:trumpinitc99}, \ref{fig:trumpfinc99}, and \ref{fig:trumpre220c99} show three different resolutions for the waveforms and horizon quantities for the highly spinning $\chi=0.99$ case.
+Figures.\@~\ref{fig:trumpinitc99}, \ref{fig:trumpfinc99}, and \ref{fig:trumpre220c99} show three different resolutions for the waveforms and horizon quantities for the highly spinning $\chi=0.99$ case.
 The convergence order was calculated for each of these quantities.
 For the individual BH spin, irreducible mass, horizon mass, and dimensionless spin, we find average convergence orders of 7.6, 6.2, 8.2, and 8.2, respectively.
+The eighth-order convergence is expected if the errors are dominated by the spatial finite difference stencil.
 The same quantities for the final remnant BH have convergence orders between 3.3 and 4.3.
+We expect a fourth-order convergence if the errors are dominated by the time integration.
 For the amplitude and phase of the 2,2 mode, we find a convergence order between 3 and 4 after the BHs merge.
+This is consistent with the time integration errors.